HEADS-project/methodology/heads_methodology/kevoree-platform-integration/index.md

  * **[Runtime](runtime.md)**: A Bootstrap is a runtime tool dedicated to the startup of a node instance
  * **Kevoree's components**:
  <!---
-Should we define a strict way to implement this (using annotation...) or just explaining that it is necessary to implement and document something powerful enought to express everything allowed by the model ?
+Should we define a strict way to implement this (using annotation...) or just explaining that it is necessary to implement and document something powerful enough to express everything allowed by the model ?
  -->
     * **[Component](components/component.md)** : Component development guide
     * **[Node](components/node.md)** : Node development guide